Cloth face mask: Efficiency

 Compared with bacteria recovery from unmasked volunteers, a mask made of muslin and flannel reduced bacteria recovered on agar sedimentation plates by 99%, total airborne microorganisms by 99%, and bacteria recovered from aerosols (< 4 μm) by 88% to 99%.
 In 1975, 4 medical masks and 1 commercially produced reusable mask made of 4 layers of cotton muslin were compared.
 Filtration efficiency, assessed by bacterial counts, was 96% to 99% for the medical masks and 99% for the cloth mask; for aerosols (< 3.3 μm), it was 72% to 89% and 89%, respectively.

 An experiment carried out in 2013 by Public Health England, that country's health-protection agency, found that a commercially made surgical mask filtered 90% of virus particles from the air coughed out by participants, a vacuum cleaner bag filtered out 86%, a tea towel blocked 72% and a cotton t-shirt 51%—though fitting any DIY mask properly and ensuring a good seal around the mouth and nose is crucial.
 The use of common fabrics in making face masks has been tested.
 Filter efficiency can be improved with multiple layers, but it is important also to consider breathability.
 Cotton is the most commonly used material, and filter efficiencies can reach > 80% for particles <.
-300 nm with fabric combinations such as cotton-silk, cotton-chiffon, or cotton-flannel, though these filtration efficiencies are not directly comparable with the reported properties of surgical masks and respirators, because of the non-standard methods used in this study, conducted in the early months of the Covid-19 pandemic.
+300 nm with fabric combinations such as cotton-silk, cotton-chiffon, or cotton-flannel, though these filtration efficiencies are not directly comparable with the reported properties of surgical masks and respirators, because of the non-standard methods used in this study, conducted in the early months of the COVID-19 pandemic.
 The WHO recommended that cloth masks should have three layers with a hydrophilic inner layer (e.g., cotton) to absorb moisture from the wearer's breathing, a filter layer, ideally spunbond polypropylene, and a hydrophobic outer layers (e.g., polyester).
-The benfits of a hydrophobic outer layer have not, to our knowledge, been demonstrated, and may be a throw-back to the idea of protection from droplets, which is now recognized as not the dominant mode of transmission.
+The benefits of a hydrophobic outer layer have not been demonstrated, and may originate from the idea of protection from droplets, which is now recognized as not the dominant mode of transmission.
 Masks should be cleaned after each use.
 They can either be laundered or hand-washed in soapy hot water and dried with high heat.